Introduction to Trigonometry

 On the applet above (hypotenuse 1), change the angle to 24°.

-Every other right-angled triangle is simply an enlargement of the right-angled triangle that has hypotenuse = 1.
+Every other right-angled triangle with angle 24° is an enlargement of this right-angled triangle.

 Suppose we have a right-angled triangle with hypotenuse = 8 and given angle = 24°.